Canadian Agricultural Partnership: Lake Erie Agriculture Demonstrating Sustainability (LEADS)

-Producers will work one-on-one with a Certified Crop Advisor, free of charge, to identify Best Management Practices (BMPs) tailored to the specific needs of their operation.
-By implementing BMPs recommended through the Farmland Health Check-Up, farmers can take action to respond to the greatest soil health and nutrient loss risks on their farms and make a difference to their bottom line and the health of Ontario's Great Lakes.
+Farmers will work one-on-one with a participating certified crop advisor or professional agrologist, free of charge, to identify best management practices (BMPs) tailored to the specific needs of their operation.
+By implementing BMPs recommended through the Farmland Health Check-Up (FHCU), farmers can respond to the greatest soil health and nutrient loss risks on their farms and make a difference to their bottom line and the health of Ontario's Great Lakes.

-LEADS will target the Lake Erie watershed to address the following government commitments:
+LEADS will target the Lake Erie watershed to address the following priorities:

-Map of Lake Erie and Lake St. Clair watersheds
+Figure 1.
+Map of Lake Erie and Lake St. Clair watersheds.

-LEADS funding will target producers in the Lake Erie watershed to respond to the greatest soil health and nutrient loss risks on their farms through the following opportunities:
+LEADS funding targets farmers in the Lake Erie watershed to respond to the greatest soil health and nutrient loss risks on their farms through the following opportunities:

-Producers located in the Lake Erie or Lake St. Clair watersheds are encouraged to apply for LEADS funding.
-Application intake will open on the first business day in April 2018 and will remain open until funding is fully allocated.
+Farmers located in the Lake Erie or Lake St. Clair watersheds are encouraged to apply for LEADS funding.
+Application intake will open on January 15, 2020 and will remain open until funding is fully allocated.
 Applications will be processed in the order in which they are received.